What does DPO mean?

 Article 39 of the GDPR lists the key responsibilities of a DPO, which are as follows:

-• To inform and advise both the organization and its employees about the GDPR and other data protection law requirements
+- To inform and advise both the organisation and its employees about the GDPR and other data protection law requirements

 In discharging this duty, a DPO may draft decisions to establish new processes or revise existing processes.
-For example, a DPO may advise that the organization make changes to existing processing activities to ensure compliance with the GDPR’s data minimization principles.
+For example, a DPO may advise that the organisation make changes to existing processing activities to ensure compliance with the GDPR’s data minimisation principles.
 Furthermore, drafting internal policies and rules related to data protection laws such as data retention policies would also fall under the scope of this task.

-• To oversee the organization’s compliance with the GDPR and other privacy laws
+- To oversee the organisation’s compliance with the GDPR and other privacy laws

-Under article 39.1.(b) of the GDPR, a DPO is required to monitor an organization’s compliance with the GDPR and other data protection laws on a continuous basis.
+Under article 39.1.(b) of the GDPR, a DPO is required to monitor an organisation’s compliance with the GDPR and other data protection laws on a continuous basis.

-To discharge this duty, a DPO may ask for information from different departments within the organization to identify personal data processing activities and it may review the existing data processing activities’ compliance.
+To discharge this duty, a DPO may ask for information from different departments within the organisation to identify personal data processing activities and it may review the existing data processing activities’ compliance.

 Article 39.1. (c) of the GDPR requires that a DPO provides advice in relation to data protection impact assessments upon request in accordance with Article 35 of the GDPR.